gatsbyjs/gatsby-graphql-toolkit/README.md

 Also, note the toolkit automatically adds field aliases for reserved gatsby fields (`id`, `internal`, `parent`, `children` and [`__typename` meta field][10])

+**Why?** This way we achieve data normalization in Gatsby.
+All the data belonging to a node is moved to its specific queries.
+Queries of other nodes _reference_ nodes of other types (via id fields).

 You can write these documents somewhere to disk to ease debugging (generated queries are static and could be used manually to replicate the error).